Skip to main content

 • Colleges will explain in their job descriptions if this option is available, but it can be worth asking them directly if its not clear.

-You can claim your payment if you are within the first 5 years of your FE teaching career.
+You can claim your payment if you are within the first 5 years of your FE career.

 Eligible subjects are: